Japanese occupation of Malaya: Japanese policy

 Japanese policy for the administration of occupied territories was developed in February 1941 by Colonel Obata Nobuyoshi (Section Chief of Intelligence – Southern Army), and Lt Colonels Otoji Nishimura and Seijiro Tofuku of the General Staff.
 They set out five principles: acquisition of vital materials for national defence, restoration of law and order, self-sufficiency for the troops in the occupied territories, respect for established local organisations and customs, and no hasty discussion of future status of sovereignty.
 Administrative-wise, the Straits Settlements were to be placed directly under the Japanese Army, the Federated Malay States and Johor will remain as autonomous protectorates under their sultans, while the four northern states were to eventually revert to Thai rule.

-Once occupied Malaya was placed under the Malay Military Administration (Malai Gunsei Kumbu) of the Imperial Japanese Army.
+Once occupied Malaya was placed under the Malay Military Administration (Marai Gunsei Kumbu) of the Imperial Japanese Army.
 The 25th Army's chief of staff was the superintendent and its Chief of General Affairs Department Colonel Watanabe Wataru its executive officer.
 It was Wataru that implemented the occupation policies.
 He had a particularly hard-line view, treating the Chinese particularly harshly because of their support for mainland China against Japan.
 Malays and Indians were dealt with more moderately because of their cooperation.

 Wataru strongly believed British rule had introduced a hedonistic and materialistic way of life to the indigenous people.
 He considered that they needed to be taught to endure hardship with physical and spiritual training and education.
 Wataru also believed that they must also be ready to give their lives if necessary to establish Hakkō ichiu (the whole world under one roof) and the Greater East Asia Co-Prosperity Sphere.

 When Wataru was replaced in March 1943 by Major-General Masuzo Fujimuro, the Japanese war position had deteriorated and they recognized that they needed the co-operation of the entire population.
 Gradually the more repressive policies towards the Chinese were lifted and advisory councils were formed.
 In March 1944 Colonel Hamada Hiroshi established a public reading room to engage in discussion with the Chinese community leaders and youth.